StevenMDixon/IJScript/Tips.md

 I mean its obvious we are adding 1 to an item.

-Here is a neat little trick to remove that problem
+Here is a neat little trick to remove that problem:

 ```JavaScript